 Theatre and Opera Director

 As for practice and additional trainings, he has been trained at Grotowsky Institute, Suzuki Company of Toga in Japan and Stella Polaris Theatre in Norway.
 Arthur made his first Avignon OFF festival in 2014 with A la vie, a la mort performance.
 And in 2012 together with his friends, he founded Epdison Theater Company in Armenia where he staged Woyzeck musical by G. Buchner, The Forgotten Land by J. Sheffield.
-Recently, joined Stage Directors and Choreographers Union (SDC) and NY Arts Program as Faculty Advisor in Theatre and Dance.
+He is also Stage Directors and Choreographers Union (SDC) member and a Faculty Advisor in Performing Arts at NY Arts Program.